 2) Invoice instantly

 By invoicing instantly and the moment you finish a job, you’ll benefit from something called ‘recency bias’ explains Ivo Weevers, Founder of Albert – a free mobile invoicing app.
-With you and your invoice fresh in mind, your client will prioritise your invoice, or so we’re told.
+With you and your invoice fresh in mind, your client will prioritise your payment.
+Or so we’re told...

 3) Request a deposit

 Outline your terms of working, and request a deposit before you start a project.
-This is by no means unheard of, and will help you keep a healthier cashflow – particularly if the final payment ends up being paid late.
-Consider requesting between 30 and 50% up front, before starting a job.
+This is by no means unheard of, and will help you keep a healthier cashflow – particularly if the final payment is late.
+Consider requesting between 30 - 50% up front before starting a job.